aklinker1/a1/docs/faq.md

 <details>
 <summary>No...</summary>

 __A1 does not do any database interaction__.
-All database interactions go though a `DataLoader`, while A1 simply tells the driver what it wants done.
+All database interactions go though a `DataLoader`, while A1 simply tells the data loader what it wants done.
 This also means that A1 does not handle database setup or teardown.
-You qwill have to create the tables and manage migrations.
+You will have to create the tables and manage migrations.

 </details>